 We are incredibly lucky to be able to photograph our own diverse WeWork employee base around the globe to use as models for our renderings.
 Our team scouts colleagues and photographs them in natural light, interacting with their surroundings.
 There’s no green screen.

 By populating our renderings with people who reflect the makeup of our global population, we hope that anyone, anywhere in the world, will see themselves reflected—and welcome—in our settings.

 When we look at our renderings next to a photograph of the space six months later, we often find that the two look strikingly similar.
 This is a testament to the care and skill of the artists on my team.

-Greg Rogers is the head of visualisation at WeWork.
-Rogers has more than a decade of experience in 3D visualisation, focusing on design narratives across multiple digital platforms.
-Prior to WeWork, Rogers worked with Kilograph, Peter Marino Architect and IBI/Gruzen Samton.
-He has presented his team’s innovative approach to visualisation optimisation at various conferences across the globe.
+Greg Rogers is the head of visualization at WeWork.
+Rogers has more than a decade of experience in 3D visualization, focusing on design narratives across multiple digital platforms.
+Prior to WeWork, Rogers worked with Kilograph, Peter Marino Architect, and IBI/Gruzen Samton.
+He has presented his team’s innovative approach to visualization optimization at various conferences across the globe.